nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms-part-3.markdown

 ## Creating the Spina Views

 We are going to create a blog similar to the one that I currently have.
-It's done with the [Butane theme created by Alex Carpenter](https://github.com/alexcarpenter/butane-jekyll-theme) with some adjustments that I have done (adding excerpts and covers).
+It's done with the [Butane theme for Jekyll](https://github.com/alexcarpenter/butane-jekyll-theme) created by [Alex Carpenter](http://alexcarpenter.me/) with some adjustments that I have done (adding excerpts and covers).

 This is what you should get at the end.